Premiata Forneria Marconi: Italian and international success (1971–1975)

 In June 1971, PFM entered a competition-cum-music festival called the first 'Festival d'Avanguardia e Nuove Tendenze' in Viareggio, which they won, along with Osanna and Mia Martini.
 Later in 1971 the group signed with the Numero Uno division of RCA Records in Italy, and released their first single, "Impressioni di settembre"/"La carrozza di Hans".
 It received wide recognition as the first Italian hit record to feature the synthesizer.
 The group still regularly performs both songs.
 Flavio Premoli also did a special demonstration of the capabilities of his Minimoog during a PFM television performance broadcast by RAI.

 In early 1972, PFM released their first album, Storia di un minuto.
 The album topped the Italian charts in its first week and was the first by an Italian rock group to achieve this kind of success.
 It contained re-recorded versions of songs from the first single, as well as "È Festa" and "Dove...
 Quando..." which remain concert favorites.
 Later in 1972 saw the release of their second LP, Per un amico.
 This album opened the way to broader audience recognition all across Europe.
 It featured a more sophisticated 16-track production and allowed the group to refine their sound.

 PFM came to the attention of Greg Lake of Emerson, Lake & Palmer while ELP was on an Italian tour.
 ELP arranged for PFM sign to their own label, Manticore Records.
 The first album on Manticore, Photos of Ghosts was released all across Europe, Japan, the USA and Canada and was the first time an Italian rock band found success in foreign markets.
 It was also one of the first recordings by a mainland European rock group to have chart success in the United States, peaking at #180 on the Billboard 200 albums chart in November 1973.
 The album contained mostly re-recordings of songs from Per un amico in English.
 New lyrics (not translations) were written by former King Crimson member (and ELP lyricist) Peter Sinfield who helped produce the new recording and mixing at Command Studios in London.
 Sinfield also suggested that the band abbreviate their name to PFM, starting with this album.
 Songs included "Celebration" (a remake of "È Festa"), which received considerable airplay on album-oriented rock stations in the USA and Canada.
-The album was produced by Greg Lake for Manticore.